JoshuaOrtizR/Certifications-SkillBadges-Comments/Teammates' Thoughts.md

 > **From: Rene Castillo**
 - **Position: IT Infrastructure Manager (RSM El Salvador Office | 2025)**
-  - I've seen some of your tickets reporting vulnerabilities to other teams, nothing but good things to say. o	Keep up the fantastic work with your after-hours learning and certifications – it's definitely paying off and we've noticed!
+  - I've seen some of your tickets reporting vulnerabilities to other teams, nothing but good things to say.
+Keep up the fantastic work with your after-hours learning and certifications – it's definitely paying off and we've noticed!

 ##